Equivalence of Sobolev norms in Lebesgue spaces for Hardy operators in a half-space: Introduction

 (3) As noted in the above-mentioned works on the equivalence of Sobolev norms, homogeneous operators appear frequently as scaling limits or model operators of more complicated problems, e.g., in quantum mechanics, general relativity, engineering, and finance.
 Thus, besides being of pure mathematical interest, the equivalences of Sobolev norms are powerful tools, because Hardy operators can be replaced with the easier to handle and better-understood fractional Laplacians.
 For instance, Killip, Visan, and Zhang \cite{Killipetal2016Q} and Killip, Miao, Murphy, Visan, Zhang, and Zheng \cite{Killipetal2017,Killipetal2017T} used the equivalence of Sobolev norms in \cite{Killipetal2016,Killipetal2018} to study global well-posedness and scattering for nonlinear Schr\"odinger equations with the Dirichlet--Laplacian on the complement of a convex obstacle, or the Hardy operator $-\Delta+\lambda/|x|^2$.
-In the fractional case, the equivalence of Sobolev norms \cite{Franketal2021} played in important role in the proof of the strong Scott conjecture for relativistic atoms \cite{Franketal2020P} by Frank, Siedentop, Simon, and the second author; see also \cite{Franketal2023} for a shorter proof and \cite{Franketal2023T} for a review.
+In the fractional case, the equivalence of Sobolev norms \cite{Franketal2021} played in important role in the proof of the strong Scott conjecture for relativistic atoms \cite{Franketal2020P} by Frank, Siedentop, Simon, and the second author; see also \cite{Franketal2023} for a shorter proof, \cite{Franketal2023T} and for a review.
 This problem is a genuine many-body problem, but one can reduce it to a one-body problem involving the operator $C_\lambda:=\sqrt{1-\Delta}-1+\lambda/|x|$ and its powers $(C_\lambda)^{s/2}$ in $L^2(\R^3)$.
 Since $\sqrt{1-\Delta}-\sqrt{-\Delta}$ is bounded, the equivalence of Sobolev norms allowed us to deduce estimates for $(C_\lambda)^{s/2}$ from estimates for $(-\Delta)^{s/4}$, which are significantly easier to prove.
+Furthermore, the techniques in \cite{Franketal2020P} and the equivalence of Sobolev norms in \cite{Franketal2021} are crucial for proving the Scott conjecture in the physically more relevant Furry model in \cite{MerzSiedentop2022}, where a single electron is described the Coulomb--Dirac operator instead of by $C_\lambda$.

 In view of the applications of the equivalence of Sobolev norms in \cite{Killipetal2017,Killipetal2017T}, we are optimistic that the results in \cite{FrankMerz2023} and the present paper will be useful to study, e.g., nonlinear Schr\"odinger equations involving $L_\lambda$.